"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment

 We recruited 30 participants for the study through public social media and university channels.
 Participants were potential decision subjects, representing individuals who could be impacted by AI-driven decisions in real-world scenarios.
 To capture the perspectives of those without AI expertise, we specifically included individuals without formal training or professional experience in AI model development (e.g., computer science education, machine learning engineering, or data science roles).

-\rev{Our sample comprised 13 male and 17 female participants, with educational backgrounds ranging from secondary school (n=1) to bachelor's degree (n=20), master's degree (n=6), and doctoral degree (n=3).
-Ages ranged from 21 to 76: n=19 aged 20–30 years, n=8 aged 30–40 years, n=2 aged 40–50 years, and n=1 over 50.} Our sample also encompassed varied professions and nationalities (Appendix \ref{app:Participant Information}).
+We conducted the study locally through in-person sessions.
+While this approach allowed us to closely observe participants' decisions and reasoning, we recognize its regional limitation and therefore adopted purposive sampling, to prioritize diversity in nationality (resulting in 10 different nationalities) and profession (resulting in 11 different types), with educational backgrounds ranging from secondary school (n=1) to bachelor's degree (n=20), master's degree (n=6), and doctoral degree (n=3), considering that different lived experiences and cultural backgrounds might influence people' views on fairness.
+Then, we tried to balance gender (13 male and 17 female participants) and age.
+Ages ranged from 21 to 76 (19 aged 20–30 years, 8 aged 30–40 years, 2 aged 40–50 years, and 1 over 50).
 We note that our participants were relatively young; however, this aligns with evidence from multiple countries showing high loan application activity among younger age groups \cite{LoanUk, LoanUSA, loanAus}.
 Moreover, our sample balanced loan experience, with 14 participants reporting prior loan applications and 16 without such experience.